Azure/intelligent-app-workshop/docs/wksp/05-use-cases/index.md

 # Deep-Dive into AI Use-Cases

 In this module, we will undertake a comprehensive exploration of [Project Miyagi](https://github.com/Azure-Samples/miyagi) and the [Reddog](https://github.com/Azure/reddog-solutions) codebase.
-This deep dive will highlight a range of use-cases that can be adopted into your own applications, thereby enabling you to infuse AI technologies to address the diverse needs of your end users.
+This deep dive will highlight a range of use-cases that can be adopted into your own applications, thereby enabling you to infuse AI to address the diverse needs of your end users.

 ![use-cases-slide](../../assets/images/use-cases-slide.png)